See our new Pillar Kids health and safety guidelines here.

 PLEASE NOTE: While our program is guided by California Community Care Licensing guidelines and standards, we are not a licensed facility and therefore require parents to remain onsite in the Coworking space while children are in our care.

 At Pillar, we know supporting your work means supporting your family.
 That’s why we provide onsite childcare at our Lafayette office that gives you space and time to get things done (you’re welcome).

 Pillar Kids is a safe, clean, fun environment for children to create, investigate, and build relationships.
-Pillar Kids caters to the unique needs of your child, with 1:5 caretaker to child ratios that allow for intentional, individualized learning.
+Pillar Kids caters to the unique needs of your child, with low caretaker-to-child ratios that allow for intentional, individualized learning.